Session

 One Model Is a Guess.
 Three That Agree Is a Plan.

-The agent-written Terraform failure that costs me a day is never a syntax error.
-It passes terraform validate, tflint, and the HashiCorp Terraform MCP and is still wrong.
-One model does not catch that; nothing disagrees with it.
+The Terraform failure that costs me a day is never a syntax error.
+It passes terraform validate, tflint, and the HashiCorp MCP and is still wrong, and nothing disagrees.

 Target Audience: